substance/substance/README.md

-# Substance - A JavaScript library for web-based content editing
+# Substance -

-Substance is a JavaScript library for manipulating documents based on data.
+Substance is a A JavaScript library for web-based content editing.
 It enables you to build custom web-based editors.
-See Substance in action:
+See it in action:

 - **[Substance HTML Editor](http://cdn.substance.io/html-editor)** - A minimal HTML editor component based on Substance
 - **[Lens Writer](http://cdn.substance.io/lens-writer)** - A full-fledged scientific editor